 Linking and sharing with the faith communities of South London

-In 2009, SLIFG encouraged its members to vote in the elections to the European Parliament (see below).
-The same logic applied to the General Election in 2010 and it applies also to the London Assembly elections in 2012.
-If people of faith use their votes it will help to prevent the election of candidates whose values contradict those of the inter faith movement.
+Back in 2009, SLIFG encouraged its members to vote in the elections for the European Parliament (see below).
+The same logic applied to the General Election in 2010 and the London Assembly elections in 2012.
+Now, in 2014, the elections to the European Parliament are coming round again, with polling on Thursday 22nd May.
+Although the strengths of several parties have changed since 2009, the basic message remains the same: if people of faith use their votes it will help to prevent the election of candidates whose values contradict those of the inter faith movement.

 FROM THE SOUTH LONDON INTER FAITH GROUP IN 2009

 19 April 2009 (updated 19 May, after registrations closed)

 The aims of South London Inter Faith Group (SLIFG) include: